MRiabov/RepairsComponents-v0/dev/design_choices.md

 %%shit, how many bugs are left to fix?

+## Electronics
+Electronics is encoded as a graph of 1. model id, 2. component id, 3. according solid body (recorded in mechanical state).
+Electronics graph is meant to be only connecting functional parts (e.g. LEDs and motors, NOT connectors), so it is not connected to the mechanical graph for ML purposes.
+Electronics graph is updated during `translate_genesis_to_python`.
 ### electronics connectors encoding:
 1. electronics connectors @connector are encoded as solids in mechanical graph with type "connector".
 2. when they are connected with other connectors, add edges to electronics graph.